Gamera: Influences of the Heisei Trilogy

-Continuation of the series after Gamera 3: Revenge of Iris was cancelled due to the overall box office results of the trilogy, partially due to diminished public recognition of the franchise and limited advertising expenses and limited distributions, and the struggle to produce sequels after depicting the titular heroic character as an unintentional threat to humanity in the 1999 film where the film plot such as a girl (child) to detest Gamera, and depictions of human casualties in the battles of Shibuya and Kyoto largely displeased Noriaki Yuasa and Niisan Takahashi and others; Yuasa criticized the trilogy and emphasized the importance to differentiate from Godzilla, and the draft by Shusuke Kaneko and Kazunori Itō for the sequel to portray Gamera to be a further threat was immediately turned down.
+Continuation of the series after Gamera 3: Revenge of Iris was cancelled due to the overall box office results of the trilogy, partially due to diminished public recognition of the franchise and limited advertising expenses and limited distributions, and the struggle to produce sequels after depicting the titular heroic character as an unintentional threat to humanity in the 1999 film where the film plot such as a girl (child) to detest Gamera, and depictions of human casualties in the battles of Shibuya and Kyoto largely displeased Noriaki Yuasa and Niisan Takahashi and others; Yuasa criticized the trilogy and emphasized the importance to differentiate from Godzilla and had desired to revive "Showa Gamera", and the draft by Shusuke Kaneko and Kazunori Itō for "Gamera 4" to portray Gamera as a further threat was immediately turned down.
 According to Kazunori Ito, Daiei (Tokuma Shoten) absolutely disapproves a story beyond G3, and the concepts of the cancelled G4 was later reused for the 2003 independent film GAMERA 4-TRUTH by Shinpei Hayashiya.